 Tooth Decay Treatment

-If the decay hasn’t broken through your enamel, your dentist can apply sealants on any teeth that exhibit early signs of decay.
+If the decay hasn’t broken through your enamel, your dentist near you can apply sealants on any teeth that exhibit early signs of decay.
 However, if the enamel has become irreversibly damaged, the best option is to fill the tooth.

 A root canal can become necessary in more severe cases.
 In children, applying a sealant on both baby molars and permanent molars may slow or even stop the progression of decay.
 A dentist can also apply fluoride varnish on both milk and permanent teeth to prevent decay.

-How to Prevent Your Teeth from Decaying
+How to Prevent your Teeth from Decaying?

 You can help avert dental decay by: